 The first half of the story was great.
 I loved getting to know the Idlewild girls.
 They all had unique personalities that set them apart.
 I enjoyed learning about the ghost of Idlewild Hall through their individual narratives.
 I also enjoyed their back stories and the small glimpse of life in the 1950’s that we got through that.

 About a quarter of the way in the book began to shift.
 I could tell it was taking another direction.
-With this shift, I could tell that my favorite aspect of the story, the ghost, was becoming less important.
+After that, I could tell that my favorite aspect of the story, the ghost, was becoming less important.
 Really by the end the ghost had very little significance.
 It was like oh, here is a murder mystery and there just happens to be a ghost.
 I was expecting some connection to the ghost, but there wasn’t any.
 The story would not have been altered at all if the ghost hadn’t been included.

 My Rating: 3/5